JiankaiSun-SJTU-MVIG-training/GCNetwork/README.md

   data : path for training data

-  -mpath : pretrained model path.
+  -wpath : pretrained model path.
 Provided when mode is 0 for 1.

   -bs : batch_size. default = 1